Confidence Intervals for Descriptive Statistics

 arrange(record_id)

-The table below presents the first resample just drawn.
-In order to limit the size of the data frame in this Module handout — I will print just the first 100 rows of data.
+The table below presents the the first 100 rows of data.
 Please scan down the list and notice that many people (indexed by record_id) were drawn several times in this resample.

 Proportion of students with a past-year MDE in full sample